Dear Mr. President,

 Therefore, it is much more likely that born citizens of a country will share similar political and social experiences, some disfavourable and others not.
 A major factor for this is long-term proximity, often combined with communal trust and family ties.
 Among other variables, the political and social expressions of a country’s people contribute to how the world identifies that country.
 An outsider who is automatically granted citizenship unfairly usurps the characteristics and reputation of that granting country.
 The CBI program under the current Dominica Labour Party (DLP) exponentially accelerated to become the revenue pillar.
 The DLP will not deny that it accounts for

 over 85 percent of GDP revenue and that without it the ability to meet financial obligations and all forms of expenditure would cease to exist.
 We should have never ever arrived at that point!
-Not only are we helplessly addicted to the CBI program, but we are also sometimes at the mercy of agents who charge extortionary fees and commissions, thus robbing both buyer and seller of a meaningful profit.
+Not only are we helplessly addicted to the CBI program, but we are also sometimes at the mercy of agents who charge extortionary fees and commissions, thus robbing both the buyer and seller of a meaningful profit.

 To compound matters further, strong allegations of corruption have surfaced involving the Prime Minister regarding the accountability and transparency of the program.
 While accusations are hurled at the DLP regarding dubious characters and supposed misappropriated amounts, we can just go off from facts.
 The below points we